 Cabbage is a detoxifier that helps purify the blood and removes toxins, primarily free radicals and uric acids which are one of the primary causes of inflammation, arthritis and kidney dysfunction and skin problems.

 Cabbage can be eaten as a raw fermented ingredient which brings out the whole natural sugars and helps reduce muscle soreness and muscular aches.

-Cabbage has bio-available cadmium-binding complexes in its leaves and one of the main component complexes is glutamine which is a strong anti-inflammatory agent.
-Cabbage can help reduce the effects of many types of inflammation, irritations, joint pain and various skin disorders.
+Cabbage has bio-available cadmium-binding complexes in its leaves and one of the main component complexes is glutamine which is a strong anti-inflammatory agent which effects of many types of inflammation, irritations, joint pain and various skin disorders.